-All Staff (Governors and Volunteers) working within the School are aware safeguarding is not just about protecting children from deliberate harm, neglect and failure to act.
+All staff (governors and volunteers) working within the school are aware safeguarding is not just about protecting children from deliberate harm, neglect and failure to act.
 It relates to broader aspects of care and education, including:

-- Children's health and safety and well-being, including their mental health - Meeting the needs of children who have special educational needs and/or disabilities. - The use of reasonable force - Meeting the needs of children with medical conditions - Providing first aid - Educational visits - Intimate care and emotional well-being - Online safety and associated issues - Appropriate arrangements to ensure children's security taking into account the local context. - Young carers; - Privately fostered children; - Children who have returned home to their family from care: - Children showing signs of engaging in anti-social or criminal behaviour; - Family circumstances presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; and/or - Early signs of abuse and/or neglect; - Signs of displaying behaviour or views that are considered to be extreme; - Children misusing drugs or alcohol themselves: - Not attending school or are at risk of exclusion from school; - Frequently going missing/goes missing from care or from home; - Is at risk of modern slavery, trafficking, exploitation, radicalised; - Not in education, training or employment after the age of 16 (NEET); - Unborn babies LSCP pre-birth protocol www.lincolnshire.gov.uk/tac TACadmin@lincolnshire.gov.uk
+- children's health and safety and well-being, including their mental health - Meeting the needs of children who have special educational needs and/or disabilities. - the use of reasonable force - meeting the needs of children with medical conditions - providing first aid - educational visits - intimate care and emotional well-being - online safety and associated issues - appropriate arrangements to ensure children's security taking into account the local context. - young carers; - privately fostered children; - children who have returned home to their family from care: - children showing signs of engaging in anti-social or criminal behaviour; - family circumstances presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; and/or - early signs of abuse and/or neglect; - signs of displaying behaviour or views that are considered to be extreme; - children misusing drugs or alcohol themselves: - not attending school or are at risk of exclusion from school; - frequently going missing/goes missing from care or from home; - is at risk of modern slavery, trafficking, exploitation, radicalised; - not in education, training or employment after the age of 16 (NEET); - unborn babies LSCP pre-birth protocol www.lincolnshire.gov.uk/tac TACadmin@lincolnshire.gov.uk

-These children are therefore more vulnerable; this School/College will identify who their vulnerable children are, ensuring all Staff and Volunteers know the processes to secure advice, help and support where needed.
+These children are therefore more vulnerable; Lincoln UTC will identify who their vulnerable children are, ensuring all staff and volunteers know the processes to secure advice, help and support where needed.

-When using restraint this is in line with national guidelines and takes into account individual pupil needs and risk management /care plans and in particular with regard to SEND; Lincolnshire SEND offer
+When using restraint, this is in line with national guidelines and takes into account individual pupil needs and risk management /care plans and in particular with regard to SEND; Lincolnshire SEND offer

-5.20 Children with Special Educational Needs and/or Disabilities
+5.18 Children with Special Educational Needs and/or Disabilities

 Lincolnshire SEND offer is available for every child and family in Lincolnshire.
-Special consideration should be given to safeguarding and protecting children who may have additional vulnerabilities;
+Special consideration should be given to safeguarding and protecting children who may have additional vulnerabilities:

-- Additional barriers can exist to the recognition of abuse and neglect which can include assumptions that indicators of abuse such as behaviour, mood and injury relate to the child's disability without further exploration. - Vulnerable children can disproportionately be impacted by things like bullying and abuse, without outwardly showing any signs. - Communication barriers and difficulties in overcoming these barriers - Seeing a disability first and abuse second. - These additional challenges are addressed through a high level of pastoral care and our communication and interaction with our young people.
+- Additional barriers can exist to the recognition of abuse and neglect which can include assumptions that indicators of abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Vulnerable children can disproportionately be impacted by things like bullying and abuse, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers - Seeing a disability first and abuse second, and - These additional challenges are addressed through a high level of pastoral care and our communication and interaction with our young people.
 These communication tools may include Makaton, communication in print and Colourful Semantics to ensure the child's voice is heard despite their additional needs.

-5.21 Looked After Children
+5.19 Looked After Children

-All staff recognise that looked After Children and care leavers are more vulnerable than other children, often having poorer educational outcomes; therefore, ensuring their wellbeing, safety and welfare, helping them to reach their potential which includes the looked after child who is moving on.
-The school/college will also ensure that care leavers are supported with pathways including liaison with the local authority where a personal advisor will be appointed and a full working relationship is maintained with the Lincolnshire Virtual School head teacher Kieran Barnes, Head of Virtual School LAC Lincolnshire, email Kieran.barnes@lincolnshire.gov.uk in respect of all pupils at the school who are subject of 'looked after' status.
+All staff at Lincoln UTC recognise that looked After Children and care leavers are more vulnerable than other children, often having poorer educational outcomes; therefore, ensuring their wellbeing, safety and welfare, helping them to reach their potential which includes the looked after child who is moving on.
+The UTC will also ensure that care leavers are supported with pathways including liaison with the local authority where a personal advisor will be appointed and a full working relationship is maintained with the Lincolnshire Virtual School head teacher Kieran Barnes, Head of Virtual School LAC Lincolnshire, email Kieran.barnes@lincolnshire.gov.uk in respect of all pupils at the school who are subject of 'looked after' status.